-Besides its importance to analyze critical concrete situations, the literature about peaks analysis problem in the community of dynamical systems analysis is pretty thin.
-The peaks computation problem appears in a discrete-time setting for linear systems and where the objective function is the Euclidean norm~\cite{ahiyevich2018upper}.
-The problem also appears for the analysis of stable linear systems with general quadratic objective functions~\cite{DBLP:journals/jota/Adje21,adje2023quadraticmaximizationreachablevalues}.
-A slighty different version of the problem is also encountered in~\cite{ahmadi2024robust}.
-The difference comes from the fact that the state variable is, moreover, constrained to stay in a some given set.
-The problem is studied in a continuous-time setting and in, algebraically, a polynomial environment in~\cite{miller2020peaksafety}.
-Note that in~\cite{miller2020peaksafety}, the authors address the problem of verifying safety properties (see e.g.~\cite{belta2017formal} for verification problems on discrete-time systems) for dynamical systems and formulate the safety verification problem as a peaks computation problem.
-Safety verification problems aim to prove that the trajectories of the system are contained in some safe set.
-A safety verification problem can be translated into a peaks computation problem when the safe set is a sublevel of a sufficiently regular function.
-In this case, the objective function of the peaks computation problem is the function associated with the sublevel set.
-The safety analysis from the peaks computation point-of-view is also proposed for switched system~\cite{adje2017proving} and for program analysis in~\cite{adje2015property}.
-For safety analysis of dynamical systems, one can think that a reachability analysis (see e.g.~\cite{rakovic2006reachability} and reference therein) equivalent to a feasibility analysis in our context is sufficient to prove some properties on the dynamical system.
-However, maximality in our context is a synonym for criticality.
-The optimal value in this situation can be viewed as the value which penalizes the most the system with respect to some criteria and defines the extreme condition where the system could enter into.
+Besides its importance in analyzing critical concrete situations, the literature on peak analysis problems in the community of dynamical systems analysis is quite limited.
+The peak computation problem appears in a discrete-time setting for linear systems, where the objective function is the Euclidean norm~\cite{ahiyevich2018upper}.
+This problem also appears in the analysis of stable linear systems with general quadratic objective functions~\cite{DBLP:journals/jota/Adje21,adje13052025}.
+A slightly different version of the problem was encountered in~\cite{ahmadi2024robust}.
+The difference arises from the fact that the state variable is constrained to remain in a given set.
+The problem was studied in a continuous-time setting and algebraically in a polynomial environment in~\cite{miller2020peaksafety}.
+In ~\cite{miller2020peaksafety}, the authors address the problem of verifying safety properties (see e.g., ~\cite{belta2017formal} for verification problems on discrete-time systems) for dynamical systems and formulate the safety verification problem as a peak computation problem.
+Safety verification problems aim to prove that the trajectories of a system are contained in a safe set.
+A safety verification problem can be translated into a peak computation problem when the safe set is a sublevel of sufficiently regular function.
+In this case, the objective function of the peak computation problem is associated with the sublevel set.
+A safety analysis from the peak computation point of view was also proposed for switched systems ~\cite{adje2017proving} and for program analysis in~\cite{adje2015property}.
+For the safety analysis of dynamical systems, one can think that a reachability analysis (see e.g., ~\cite{rakovic2006reachability} and references therein) equivalent to a feasibility analysis in our context is sufficient to prove some properties of the dynamical system.
+However, maximality in our context is synonymous with criticality.
+The optimal value in this situation can be viewed as the value which penalizes the most the system with respect to some criteria and defines the extreme condition in which the system can enter.